GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/PLUR1BUS_Finnegans_Wake.md

 2. Carol is at a public house drinking as the globsl apocalypse is unleashed via chemtrails.

+3. Carol does not have a mental crash and freeze like other people do when exposed to the virus.
+However, later that night when she returns to her house: Carol boozes until she goes blackout drunk.
+She ha a peronsal ritul with whiskey to go into mental reset / blackout state.

+4. Carol is a book author with a closely-held manuscript that is unpublished.
+She is disgusted with the state of commercial book selling and her own state of sleze selling low-importance content.
+She is afraid her deeper more complex work (like Finnegans Wake) won't sell and have public acceptance.
+Beinga highly literate preson gives her some special powers with booze / drinking.

+&nbsp;

-# *"Ah ho!
+### *"Ah ho!
 Say no more about it!
 I'm sorry!
 I saw.
 I'm sorry!
 I'm sorry to say I saw!"* - Finnegans Wake, page 581

 &nbsp;